microplastics-field-manual/microplastics-field-manual.github.io/pages/10-reporting-and-data-release.md

     This provides information such as how much microplastic was detected in biota, and enables comparisons of microplastic load with other work to better understand how much plastic is in biota across different environments, and whether levels are changing.
 Reporting units (e.g., average number of microplastics per organism, or tissue weight) should be considered during the sampling design phase and checked for applicability to the research question.
 Although reporting units are often related to specific research goals, providing supplementary information with raw data or transformed data in complementary units is recommended to allow broadscale comparisons among studies.

 2. **Physical characteristics**
-    This provides information on the types of microplastics present in the environment, and is essential given the diversity of microplastic shapes, sizes and colours.
+    This provides information on the types of microplastics present in the environment, and is essential given the diversity of microplastic types, sizes and colours.
 This information can both provide knowledge on risks associated with the uptake and presence of different microplastic types and assist managers in making informed decisions to reduce the input of key items.

 3. **Chemical characteristics**
     This provides information on polymer type, presence of additives and other chemicals, as well as potential evidence of weathering (e.g., age, biofilm, degradation).